Ketogenic Diet Meal Planning Strategies

-You could also do some pastured eggs cooked in coconut oil.
+With Ketogenic Diet Meal Planning, you could also do some pastured eggs cooked in coconut oil.
 This is a little more challenging on the digestive system than the drinks above but it provides more quality nutrients as the eggs have tons of choline and carotenoid anti-oxidants.
 You could throw some non-starchy veggies with the eggs and put some olive oil on top for more beneficial fats.

 Finally, you could do a protein shake with full-fat organic coconut milk, or organic almond milk with 2 tbsps of coconut oil added.
 You would have a small amount of frozen, organic berries and about 15-20 grams of a quality, low-carb protein powder.
 The protein could be a hemp, pea, brown rice or bone broth protein.
 Be sure not to put too much berries or protein in it.

 Using Ketogenic Diet Meal Planning for lunch could yield a number of things such as a creamy guacamole with coconut milk, lemon, apple cider vinegar and herbs.
 You can serve this with flax crackers or with kale chips, red cabbage, celery, cucumbers, etc. You could also have a big salad (without tomatoes or fruit) with diced avocado, fresh squeezed lemon, extra virgin olive oil and herbs.

 During the winter-time you may want to have some bone broth stew with grass-fed beef bones and meat or pastured chicken bones and meat.
 Load it up with non-starchy veggies and you have an incredibly nutrient dense, easy to digest meal.

 You could also have a nice performance enhancing treat such as a coconut cacao butter ball.
 This is a combination of coconut oil/butter, raw cacao and stevia for flavor.
 This is high in good MCT’s and anti-oxidants from the raw cacao.